There is synthetic in my jacket, is it serious? – Readers’ letters #30

 The presence of synthetic is justified

-Synthetics are used in rain gear for the simple reason that synthetic materials tend to repel water while natural materials tend to absorb water.
+Synthetics are used in rainwear for the simple reason that synthetic materials tend to repel water while natural materials tend to absorb water.

-It is easier to make a synthetic material whose fibers have these properties water resistant.
+It is easier to make a synthetic material water-resistant if the fibers have these properties.

-There is also a whole section of the textile industry dedicated to the development of these advanced technology materials.
+There is also a whole section of the textile industry dedicated to the development of these materials with advanced technologies.
 Benoît had the opportunity to share with you his visit to ISPO , a leading trade show for clothing, brands and technical materials.

-We are therefore talking here about products that cost around €200 to €400.
+So we are talking here about products that cost around €200 to €400.

-In short, all these properties prove very useful for clothing that risks being exposed to bad weather.
+In short, all these properties prove very useful for a garment that risks being exposed to bad weather.

-A good example with our bomber jacket in collaboration with Coldsmoke in 100% nylon: water-repellent, windproof, ripstop (increased tear resistance).
+A good example is our bomber jacket in collaboration with Coldsmoke in 100% nylon: water-repellent, windproof, ripstop (increased tear resistance).
 Practical for braving the wind and other light showers.

-So, no need to cry wolf as soon as you see polyester or polyamide in a mid-season coat or jacket.
+So, there is no need to cry wolf as soon as you see polyester or polyamide in a mid-season coat or jacket.

-Instead, take the time to see if the product sheet mentions a certain technicality or a particular supplier.
+Instead, take the time to see if the product sheet mentions a certain technical feature or a particular supplier.

 beige trench coat blue jeans brown jacket white shirt scarf

 Trench coat Suitsupply .
 61% cotton, 39% nylon.
-Water-repellent material from the Italian supplier Olmetex, from whom we sourced our water-repellent cotton cargo .
+Water-repellent material from the Italian supplier Olmetex, from whom we sourced our water-repellent cotton cargo in particular.
 The presence of synthetic is justified here.

 When to be wary of synthetics?

-On the other hand, you must be wary of the use of synthetic materials:
+However, you should be wary of using synthetic materials:

-• Entry level and fast fashion.
+• In entry-level and fast-fashion.
 I'm talking about products here between 50 and 100€ (or even 150€).
-Here, synthetics are used almost systematically to lower costs, and not really to add any technicality.
+Here, synthetic is used almost systematically to lower costs, and not really to add any technicality.

 • More generally, when nothing is indicated in the product sheet.
 A brand has every interest in letting you know when one of their products is windproof or water-repellent.

 H&M quilted bomber jacket. €50, 100% polyester.
-No indication of any technicalities.
-Despite the hood, I'm not sure that the garment will hold up well in a downpour, especially since it is padded (there is a risk that water will pass through the material and damage the padding).
+No indication of any technical features.
+Despite the hood, I'm not sure the garment will hold up well in a downpour, especially since it's padded (there's a risk that water will soak through the material and damage the padding).

-So if technical properties are not part of your purchasing criteria, you might as well choose clothing made from natural material, right? :)
+So if technical properties are not part of your purchasing criteria, you might as well choose a garment made from natural materials, right? : )

 Corduroy safari jacket from the Polish brand Poszetka.
 100% cotton.
-Thermally and stylistically suitable for fall.
+Thermally and stylistically suitable for autumn.

 Natural technicality

-There are 100% cotton technical materials such as Ventile, the history and properties of which were detailed by Benoît in the article presenting our Mac .
+There are 100% cotton technical materials like Ventile, the history and properties of which were detailed by Benoît in the presentation article of our Mac .

-As you can imagine, these materials are very expensive.
-Their use is therefore logically quite rare.
+As you can imagine, these materials are very expensive, so their use is logically quite rare.

 beige trench coat long white pants espadrille